anywhichway/watchlight/README.md

     .then((combo) => console.log("A pair!",combo))
 ```

-Note: In the `onassert` handler, if the object created in the `conclusion` is from a reactive constructor, both the
+Note: In the `onassert` listener, if the object created in the `conclusion` is from a reactive constructor, both the
-`proxy` and the `target` will be a `Proxy`.
-Otherwise, `target` will be a plain JavaScript instance that is the target
+`source` (`Proxy` for the rule) and the `target` will be a reactive data `Proxy`.
+Otherwise, `target` will be a
-of the `proxy`.
+plain JavaScript instance prior to insertion into working memory.

 The `retract` handler will fire if either person in the `Combo` is deleted or has a name change.